 As a root canal dentist in Lincoln, I am often asked: ” Is it possible to have a safe root canal for overall health?”

-In this blog, I will explain when you can have a safe root canal and when a root canal treatment is not the best option.
+In this blog, I will explain when you can have a safe root canal and when root canal treatment may not be the best option.

-I the cavity reaches the nerve space a safe root canal is an option to save the tooth.
-Once in a while, a tooth may end up dying without a sign of any cavity, In either case, the nerve of the tooth dies and turns into an abscess leaving a toot with a bacterial infection inside the pulp space (space where the nerve resided).
-If the bacteria is not all removed from this area during the root canal process, the tooth can become a source of chronic bacteria.
-After the nerve and blood supply is removed from the tooth, an empty space is left behind.
-The same bacteria that was responsible for the infecting the nerve in the first place will often multiply in this dead space, leading to chronic infection.
+If the cavity reaches the nerve space of a tooth, a safe root canal is an option for preservation.
+Once in a while, a tooth may end up dying without any signs of a cavity.
+In either case, the nerve of the tooth will die and turn into an abscess.
+Unfortunately, it ends up leaving a tooth with a bacterial infection inside the pulp (space containing the nerve).
+If the bacteria is not completely removed from this space during the root canal process, the tooth can become a source of chronic bacteria.
+After the nerve and blood supply are removed from the tooth, an empty space is then left behind.
+The same bacteria that was responsible for the initial infection of the nerve will then often multiply in this dead space, leading to chronic infection.

-What is the Solution to achieve a safe root canal?
-Your root canal dentist answers…
+What are the solutions to achieving a safe root canal?
+Lincoln, NE root canal dentist answers…

-The best way to be proactive about this potential problem is to find a root canal dentist that understands the importance of effectively removing the bacteria, and is careful to be sure a tooth is eligible for a root canal.
-Many teeth will not qualify for a root canal since bacteria cannot be removed after a traditional root canal treatment.
-There are situations when a root canal is a great option to save the tooth.
+The best way to be proactive about this potential problem is to find a root canal dentist that understands the importance of effectively removing the bacteria and one who is careful enough to be sure a tooth is suitable for a root canal.
+Many teeth will not be good candidates, but don’t be discouraged.
+There many situations when a root canal is a great option for saving a tooth!

-What Kind of Teeth are Appropriate Candidates for a Safe Root Canal?
-Your root canal dentist answers…
+What kind of teeth are appropriate candidates for a safe root canal?
+Lincoln, NE root canal dentist answers…

 Any tooth that is simply cracked, broken, or otherwise injured will not contain a significant amount of harmful bacteria.
-Instead, the tooth may just be suffering from acute inflammation.
-A toothache caused by acute inflammation can easily be saved and preserved by performing root canal treatment.
+Instead, the tooth may be suffering from acute inflammation.
+A toothache caused by acute inflammation can easily be saved and preserved by performing a root canal.

 If a patient has had a long-standing tooth infection, an abscess will typically develop as a result.
-Performing a root canal is a poor treatment option for saving an abscessed tooth, and doing so can lead to chronic low-grade infection in a patient’s mouth.
+Performing a root canal would be a poor treatment option for saving an abscessed tooth.
+Doing so can also lead to chronic low-grade infection in a patient’s mouth.
 Many patients have a high tolerance for this kind of infection.
 However, those with autoimmune disorders will find themselves struggling to stay healthy as a consequence of a compromised root canal.
 Healthy or not, this kind of infection puts unnecessary stress on a person’s body.

-If you can not have a safe root canal, the next best option would be to create a dental implant made out of biologically compatible material.
-A dental implant will protect you from the buildup of bacteria and the resulting infection.
+If you can’t have a safe root canal, the next best option would be to create a dental implant made out of biologically compatible material.
+A dental implant will protect you from the buildup of bacteria and ultimately, resulting infection.